Friday, May 30, 2014

 Night view of the Memorial at Eceabat

-Our RSL (no relation) Tour allowed us a half day at Troy and a very full day at Gallipoli.
+Our RSL Tour (a local company & no relation to the RSL in Australia), allowed us a half day at Troy and a very full day at Gallipoli.
 A smart move indeed.
 Having overnighted at Eceabat, our morning tour took in the south peninsular.
 We stopped at a number of cemeteries and memorials, mostly French, British and Turkish before stopping at a new information centre that dramatically explained the events of the time – with 3D glasses and moving platforms too.

 The Gallipoli campaign lasted 9 months and inflicted some half million casualties.
 This small area is now home to 31 war cemeteries and monuments to the Turks, British, French, Aussies and Kiwis.